Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - Open the Shortcuts app on your iPhone

-- Find the shortcut you just downloaded (the name may be “Toggle Mac Mic”)
+- Find the shortcut you just downloaded (its name might be "Toggle Mac Mic")

 - Find the line with a URL like: